-Having worked with hundreds of women before, I can safely say that women generally struggle to love themselves wholeheartedly.
+Last Tuesday was centred around the celebration of romantic attachment, with people going all out to express their love for their significant other.
+But what about self-love?
+Are you madly in love with yourself?
+And does that question seem alien to you?
+Having worked with hundreds of women, I can safely say that womengenerally struggle to love themselves wholeheartedly.
 Some cannot even fathom what it feels like.
-Here, I am going to show you what it looks like to be in love with yourself and provide you with tips on how to get started on that journey towards self-love.
+Here, I’m going to show you what it looks like to be in love with yourself and provide you with tips on how to get started on that journey towards self-love.

 When I was nine years old, I remember feeling special and loved.
 Looking back, it was because I loved myself.
 I would wake up excited and eager to see what the day held for me.
 I would say what I wanted when I wanted.
 If I did not want to do something, I would simply say no. If I wanted something, I would ask for it.
 I was very clear with what I wanted, needed, what I liked, and what I did not like.
 I loved myself wholeheartedly.
 I was happy.